 6. Its main function is to take a set of inputs, perform calculations and then use the output to solve the problem.

-- The term “DEEP” usually refers to the number of hidden layers in the neural network.
+- “DEEP” usually refers to the number of hidden layers in the neural network.
 A traditional neural network contains 2-3 hidden layers, but a deep neural network can have as many as 150 layers.

 Input Layer Hidden Layer Output Layer

-As of now, we have already seen some of the soft computing techniques which explain how we can provide the inputs and based on which we can get the result, we can use these techniques to get the desired result and value for the complex problem which seems like difficult to solve.
+As of now, we have already seen some of the soft computing techniques which explain how we can provide the inputs and based on which we can get the result; we can use these techniques to get the desired result and value for the complex problem which seems difficult to solve.